Phiphiste/ece_devops_rambaud_shue/README.md

 # Basics of CI/CD for DevOps

 To learn DevOps methodology and softwares, the goal of this project is to implement DevOps tools on whatever project.
-To be easier, I made up a simple Nodejs project to try implementing Continuous Integration and Delivery.
+To be easier, we made up a simple Nodejs project to implement Continuous Integration and Delivery.
 This project covers the whole CI/CD process.

 ## Installation